psisoyev/psisoyev.github.io/_posts/2019-11-12-welcome-zio.markdown

 [error]  required: io.pager.client.telegram.TelegramClient with io.pager.lookup.ReleaseChecker with zio.clock.Clock
 ```

-Here, the missing part is `Clock` service.
-Is it obvious from the first sight?
-No. Is this something ZIO community can fix?
-I doubt.
+Here, the missing part is `Clock` service and this is not obvious from the first sight.
+I doubt it can be easily fixed by ZIO community.
-Can you fix it your self?
-Probably, by splitting these services into groups.
+However, you could reduce amounts of such error messages by grouping your services into smaller dependency trees.

-Will I continue using ZIO myself?
-Sure.
-I wan't to go further and explore error handling a bit more, unit testing possibilities, streams.
+I will continue exploring ZIO and the next parts of this article series will share my experience with error handling, unit testing possibilities and streams.